 The Best Babymoon Destinations in the USA: All the safest places to babymoon that you don’t need a passport for

-When you’re thinking about where to babymoon and brainstorming babymoon ideas, there are few things you’re looking for in a destination: number 1 is safety (Zika-free babymoon destinations only please!!!!), number 2 is comfort, and ease of travel.
+Number 1 is safety (Zika-free babymoon destinations only please!!!!), and Number 2 is comfort, and ease of travel.
 The last thing you want when you’re 6 months pregnant is a hectic travel day, or worse a chaotic destination where you don’t get to fully relax.
 And lastly, you’re looking for somewhere special that you and your husband or wife can soak in your last romantic vacation together before you become a party of three!

 photo via choice vacations